Dlawer Ala'Aldeen: Lobbying for human rights

 Ala'Aldeen has long lobbied for Kurdish people's human rights and campaigned for a global ban of chemical and biological weapons.
 His own parents and siblings were among the survivors of the chemical weapons used in Iraq.

 He was active in the late 1980s and early 1990s, lobbying within the British Parliament, media, and government.
-With UK-based colleagues, he founded the Kurdish British Scientific and Medical Support Group (KBSMSG) in 1988, which later became the Kurdish Scientific and Medical Association in 1989.
+With UK-based colleagues, he founded the Kurdish British Scientific and Medical Support Group (KBSMSG) in 1988, which later became the Kurdish Scientific and Medical Association (KSMA) in 1989.
 He was elected as the founding Secretary and later the Chairman of KSMA, before the organisation expanded into the Kurdistan Medical and Scientific Federation.
-He was also an active member of the British academic group, The Working Party on Chemical and Biological weapons between 1988-96.
+He was also an active member of the British academic group, The Working Party on Chemical and Biological weapons between 1988 and 1996.